Karyn Pugliese: Aboriginal Peoples Television Network (APTN)

 "When it comes to supporting journalists and fighting for journalism, APTN punches above its weight," said Taylor-Vaisey.
 "They fight for press freedom in the courts..."

 In her acceptance speech Pugliese recounted some of the early struggles of setting up the "first aboriginal broadcaster in the world" adding: "Yes.
 We punched above our weight, how could we not with so much at stake?"

 Managing Editor Investigative (CBC)

-As managing editor of investigative for the CBC from 2021, Pugliese oversaw The Fifth Estate, an award-winning English-language Canadian news magazine television program airing on the national CBC Television network.
+As managing editor of investigative for the CBC from 2021, Pugliese oversaw The Fifth Estate, and Marketplace, two award-winning investigative English-language Canadian news magazine television programs.

 Executive Editor National Observer

-Pugliese is currently the executive editor of Canada's National Observer, a daily online news service focused on climate change.
+Pugliese was the executive editor of Canada's National Observer, a daily online news service focused on climate change.